E3SM-Project/zstash/docs/source/getting_started.rst

         # Fetch all the branches of that remote into remote-tracking branches
         git fetch <upstream-origin>

-        # Make sure that you're on your master branch:
+        # Make sure that you're on your main branch:
-        git checkout master
+        git checkout main

-        # Rewrite your master branch so that any of your commits that
+        # Rewrite your main branch so that any of your commits that
-        # aren't already in <upstream-origin>/master are replayed on top of that branch:
+        # aren't already in <upstream-origin>/main are replayed on top of that branch:
-        git rebase <upstream-origin>/master
+        git rebase <upstream-origin>/main

-        # Push your master branch to your GitHub fork:
+        # Push your main branch to your GitHub fork:
         # Note that <fork-origin> should be `origin` if you cloned your fork as above.
-        git push -f <fork-origin> master
+        git push -f <fork-origin> main

-   Checkout a new branch from ``master``:
+   Checkout a new branch from ``main``:

     ::

-        git checkout -b <branch-name> <remote-origin>/master
+        git checkout -b <branch-name> <remote-origin>/main

 3. Remove any cached conda packages.
 This will ensure that you always get the latest packages.